ElijahTyler/byte-by-byte/README.md

 With these technologies, Byte by Byte provides an efficient, privacy-focused user experience for tracking personal well-being.

-## download app onto your Android Phone
+## Download app onto your Android Phone
-At this moment in time the app will come up as unsecure if you try to install if but we promise it's not a virus!
+At this moment in time the app will come up as unsecure if you try to install it, but we promise it's not a virus!
 The APK: https://drive.google.com/file/d/1hD3skrPiHX4pX1W8k3J2nMkli6TLwrq9/view?usp=sharing
 Install the APK on your phone: Once the APK is ready: